3lW30N/3lW30N/README.md

 ### [Metamorpion](https://github.com/3lW30N/metamorpion)
 **Ultimate Tic Tac Toe AI Solver**

 At the conclusion of my preparatory classes, I developed an AI-powered program to solve the Ultimate Tic Tac Toe game (also known as Metamorpion).
-This project combines classical game theory with modern AI techniques to create an intelligent opponent that can strategize and adapt during gameplay.
+This project combines classical game theory with AI techniques to create an intelligent opponent that can strategize and adapt during gameplay.

-- **Technologies used**: Python, AI algorithms
+- **Technologies used**: OCaml and AI algorithms
 - **Key features**: Strategic depth analysis, optimal move calculation, interactive gameplay
-- **Achievements**: Successfully implemented multiple AI models to solve this complex game variant
+- **Achievements**: Implemented two AI algorithms to solve this game variant

 ### [EPF Chatbot](https://github.com/epf-org/chatbot)
 **Intelligent Conversational Assistant**